taylorbodin/ECE382_Lab1/README.md

 	jmp		check11
 ```

-This block of code caused me a lot of heartache early on in developement.
+This block of code caused me a lot of heartache early on in development.
 In lec6.asm R6 always held -1(R7) which
 wasn't very useful for Lab 1 because R6 needed to hold the result of the last operation to be an operand in the
 next operation (usually).
 To fix this issue, I allowed the individual operations to store their results into R6
 so I wouldn't have to worry about loading it up in "next:" for the next operation and I changed the way I moved
 the test string pointer.
 R5 is now double incremented.
 This allows R5 to stay on position 1,3,5,7... and so on.
-The siginficance of this is that since operations are always stored at odd locations, R5 always points to the
+The significance of this is that since operations are always stored at odd locations, R5 always points to the
 operation.
 R8 was easy because, as the comment says, one past the operation is always the second operand.

 ### ADD_OP